Hari-hara7/querify-ai/README.md

 - Common scripts and developer workflow
 - A quick tour of the project structure

-> Note: If you need specific details about architecture or deployment for your environment, feel free to add them in the sections below.

 ## Features
 - Modern Next.js setup (TypeScript-ready)